dimitrisdais/obspy_tutorial/README.md

 A YouTube video-tutorial can be found in the following link: https://youtu.be/E9k-A8daess

+If you use the code, please refer to the GitHub repository.

 # get_events.py
 Code to get earthquake events from 2010-01-01 until 2020-04-25 from the Netherlands
 It will store the info of the events in an excel file